ojwiya/datadog-bulk-downloader/README.md

 # DataDog log downloader

 Download logs from DataDog via the API.
+Focusing on v1 api as v2 is still in beta.
 This allows you to download a large number of logs matching a particular query rather than being bound by the 5000 limit imposed on the export button in the UI.
 Logs are output as a JSON file.

+FeatureD APIs:
+Get Events
+Search Events
+Search Logs

 ## Usage